06 270 320 26 info@noxx-rss.com

 Legal obligations for the use of XRF analyzers.

-Depending on the way of use, the owner must register the device with the Authority for Nuclear Safety (ANVS) or apply for a license for the device.
-NOXX radiation safety services can help you set up the right organizational structure and prepare the right documentation for a registration or a license.
+Depending on how the device is used, the owner must either register the equipment with the Authority for Nuclear Safety and Radiation Protection (ANVS) or apply for a license.
+NOXX Radiation Safety Services can assist you in setting up the appropriate organizational structure and in preparing the required documentation for both registration and licensing.

 XRF analyzer